-- Teachers congratulate and praise children for effort and achievement. - Each week a 'Learning Hero' certificate is awarded to a child in each class in recognition of demonstrating the school's 'Learning Powers.' - Each week a 'Fruit of the Spirit' certificate is awarded to a child in each class in recognition of demonstrating the school's core values. - Pupils who have achieved weekly certificates have their names published in the weekly 'Dawpool News' - A celebration assessmbly takes place every Friday to acknowledge weekly achievements. - In July, two children are chosen from each class to receive the teacher's special award for the year. - The school acknowledges all the efforts and achievements of children, both in and out of school.
-There are regular reports of activities in the weekly Dawpool News.
-The 'Special Mentions' book is on display in the school's reception area and celebrates achievements out of school, for example, music, chess or swimming gala successes.
+- teachers congratulate and praise children for effort and achievement; - each week a 'Learning Hero' certificate is awarded to a child in each class in recognition of demonstrating the school's 'Learning Powers.' - Each week a 'Fruit of the Spirit' certificate is awarded to a child in each class in recognition of demonstrating the school's core values. - Pupils who have achieved weekly certificates have their names published in the weekly 'Dawpool News' - A celebration assembly takes place every Friday to acknowledge weekly achievements. - In July, two children are chosen from each class to receive the teacher's special award for the year.

 Children who display particular difficulties will be discussed with the SENCO and with parents.
 Support plans can be a valuable way to plan an approach to modifying a child's behaviour.
-Assistance and expertise are available throughout the staff and, in extreme cases, through the Educational Psychology Service & Educational Social Welfare and Attendance Services.
-Colleagues will always lend a sympathetic ear to members of staff experiencing difficulties with children's behaviour
+Assistance and expertise is available throughout the staff and, in extreme cases, through the Educational Psychology Service & Educational Social Welfare and Attendance Services.
+Colleagues will always lend a sympathetic ear to members of staff experiencing difficulties with children's behaviour.